top of page

 Overall

-What is the Best time to visit Mérida, Mexico?
+What is the Best Time to Visit Mérida, Mexico?

 The best time to visit Mérida is in the 6 cooler months from late October to March.
 There are more crowds and higher prices, but you’ll have the best weather, little rain and swimming is possible.
 Or visit Mérida for festivals like Mérida Fest, Easter or Christmas.